 Research and experience have shown that a safe, healthy, and equitable school climate that integrates the cultivation of students’ social and emotional development with academic teaching and learning correlates with higher student attendance and engagement, improved student connectedness, and better social and emotional health.
 These conditions also correlate with greater job satisfaction and higher retention for school staff.
-Given the critical role of SEL and school safety in children’s overall well-being and feelings about school, increasing numbers of policymakers, educators, and other practitioners are viewing these as another pathway for school improvement.
+Given the critical role of SEL and school safety in children’s overall well-being and education experiences, increasing numbers of policymakers, educators, and other practitioners are recognizing them as important pathways for school improvement.

 We have designed a three-tiered approach to technical assistance.

-The Center website, which serves as the “home” for our general tier of technical assistance, will curate tools, resources and publications, as well as evidence-based programs and practices, all intended to address the field’s most important and urgent needs.
+The center website, which serves as the “home” for our general tier of technical assistance, curates tools, resources, and publications, as well as evidence-based programs and practices, intended to address the field’s most important and urgent needs.
 You can find the tools and resources we have published and curated here.
 We also share resources through our monthly e-newsletter; sign up here through our Contact form.

-The Center will work in extended partnership with 1-2 SEAs or LEAs to design and implement sustainable strategies and initiatives related to the priorities of the Center.
+The center works in extended partnership with 1-2 SEAs or LEAs to design and implement strategies and initiatives related to the priorities of the center.

-We will disseminate what we learn together in our targeted and intensive tiers on this website, so that it is universally available.
+We will disseminate what we learn together in our targeted and intensive relationships on this website, so that it is universally available.

 Here are two examples of work we have done with SEAs, through our previous state collaborative on Alignment, Coherence, and Strategic Communications: